 For our 90th Anniversary we introduced a modified logo, but no name change!

-Hopefully we will be celebrating our 100th anniversary as the longest membership based amateur theatre company in the area and with only another 5 years, 10 more productions doesn’t sound too many to put under our belts.
+Hopefully we will be celebrating our 100th anniversary in 2022, as the longest membership based amateur theatre company in the area and with only another 10 years, twenty more shows doesn’t sound too many to put under our belts.

 We trust you have enjoyed reading a little bit of background history of the Company.
-Here’s to many more years of entertainment for Chesham and the surrounding area.
+Here’s to ten more years (and more!)of entertainment for Chesham and the surrounding area.
 Hopefully we will be in the Elgiva but only if you our greatest assets are able to continue to support your local theatre and us, as your local theatre company.